mackili/Data-Analysis-and-Optimisation/Paper.md

 csl: Bibliography/harvard-cite-them-right.csl
 bibliography: [Bibliography/ref.bib]
 citeproc: true
+toc: true
+toc-depth: 2
+lof: true
+lot: true
 output: pdf_document
 header-includes:
   - \usepackage{setspace}
   - \linespread{1.5}
 ...

+<div style="page-break-after: always;"></div>

 # Introduction

-With local governments of regions all around Europe strive to reduce emissions and congestion caused by citizens' daily commutes, regional rail emerges as a potential solution to this problem.
+With local governments of regions all around Europe striving to reduce emissions and congestion caused by citizens' daily commutes, regional rail emerges as a potential solution to this problem.
 This paper provides a step-by-step guide to building a framework to analyze factors driving popularity of regional rail as a mode of transport people will choose for their daily commute.

-The topic is extremely relevant as according to @eurostatPersonsEmploymentCommuting an average European spends 25 minutes commuting to work every workday.
+The topic is extremely relevant, as according to @eurostatPersonsEmploymentCommuting an average European spends 25 minutes commuting to work every workday.
 Spending almost an hour commuting everyday significantly influences quality of life of commuters [@hanEffectCommutingTime2022a].
 Increasing popularity of railway, as a sustainable mode of transport, can bring our society closer to achieving climate neutrality in passenger transport.
 Rail transport also reduces traffic externalities, therefore improving citizens' life quality [@fagedaLightRailSystems2021a].
 This relevance has brought many scientific writers to do research on the topic.
 Because of significant interest we now understand a lot of ways public transport planners can influence ridership via timetable changes [@asensioTransportModeChoice2002a; @heuermannEffectInfrastructureWorker2019a; @weliwitiyaBicycleTrainIntermodality2019a].
 The effects of timetables are clearly visible in one of the regions of Poland, the Dolnośląskie voivodeship.
 The region has experienced the strongest growth of regional rail's passenger numbers in the country, despite having similar rolling stock to other regions in the country.
 It has been achieved largely with a sharp increase of the number of connections per day and establishing a minimum standard of 8 pairs of trains operated on each route.
 This has lead to 22.6% year-to-year increase in passengers transported between 2023 and 2024 [@kolejedolnoslaskieRekordowyStyczenKoleje2024].

 However, little to no research has been done regarding the influence of amenities present during such commute on percent of potential commuter demand utilized by railways.
 This is largely due to lack of official data on rolling stock used on railway connections.
 Such data is not provided by most of big European railway operators, including České Dráhy, Deutsche Bahn, PKP Intercity and Österreichische Bundesbahnen.
 This paper aims at establishing a framework for retrieving of such data from a community-based website Vagonweb.cz, and transformation of this data and connecting it to official data for timetable information (GTFS) and official data about railway infrastructure (NetEx).
 A retrieval and transformation process is then conducted for Vienna and Lower Austria region in Austria.
-Similar process can be repeated for most regions in Central Europe due to availability of necessary data on Vagonweb.cz and usage of industry data exchange standards: GTFS and NetEx.
+Similar process can be repeated for most regions in Central Europe thanks to availability of necessary data on Vagonweb.cz and usage of industry data exchange standards: GTFS and NetEx.
-The region was a convinient point for developing such framework thanks to an excelent work conducted by @brezinaPendelnOstregionPotenziale2015.
-Its authors conducted an analysis of commuter potential in the region using similar geospatial methods, but focused heavily on development of passenger potential of railway axis leading into the city of Vienna.
+The region was a convenient point for developing such framework thanks to an excelent work conducted by @brezinaPendelnOstregionPotenziale2015.
+Its authors conducted an analysis of commuter potential in the region using similar geospatial methods but focused heavily on development of passenger potential of railway axis leading into the city of Vienna.
 Despite that, methods and techniques employed by @brezinaPendelnOstregionPotenziale2015 proved helpful in developing the framework and are heavily utilized in this paper.

-The paper uses only three computation tools: ArcGIS Pro for simple geospatial calcualtions, Python programming language for complex processing and Tableau Prep ETL tool for resource intensive dataset filtering and manipulation.
+The paper uses three computation tools: ArcGIS Pro for simple geospatial calcualtions, Python programming language for complex processing and Tableau Prep ETL tool for resource intensive dataset filtering and manipulation.

-# Data gathering methodology
+# Data gathering

 The framework heavily relies on accessibility of geospatial data from official sources, as well as third-party data from community-based websites run by railway geeks around the world on providing data on rolling stock attributed to connections.
-In case of Vienna region and the entire Central Europe Vagonweb.cz provides one of the most comprehensive databases.
+In case of Vienna region and the entire Central Europe, the Vagonweb.cz provides one of the most comprehensive databases.

 ## NetEx

 The Network and Timetable Exchange (NetEx) is a standardized data format, sanctioned by European Union's standard EN 12896 as part of a so-called Transmodel.
-The Transmodel contains of various data exchange format like NetEx, Siri or OJP and aims at delivering seamless experience for intra and international public transport travel within Europe [@transmodelEN12896].
+The Transmodel contains various data exchange formats like NetEx, Siri or OJP and aims at delivering seamless experience for intra and international public transport travel within Europe [@transmodelEN12896].

 The NetEx acts as part of the Transmodel and aims at sharing the topology, amenities and infrastructure features along the network.
 It is favorable to use due to its wide availability across countries.
 A map of all countries using NetEx as of 2024 can be seen in Figure 1 [@transmodelMap].